-The Med in London – Staying at The Holiday Inn Camden
+The Med in London?
+The Holiday Inn Camden Hotel

 If you catch a British city in the right light, it can have the vibe of the Med.
 OK, between Brexit and the rain, admittedly this doesn’t happen very often.
 But I’ve experienced a sunshine buzz in Bristol and Liverpool as the scenery and the culture have come together to add up to more than the sum of their parts.
-And a stay at the Holiday Inn in Camden Town got me in the holiday mood…
+And a stay at the Holiday Inn Camden hotel in London’s Camden Lock got me in the holiday mood…

 Am I dreaming?